viamrobotics/docs/docs/getting-started/app-usage.md

 Click on the **Generate Key** button to generate a new key.

 {{% alert title="Caution" color="caution" %}}
-Be cautious when sharing *robot part secret keys* in your code or messages.
+Be cautious when sharing robot part secret keys in your code or messages.

 Do not make a valid key publicly available, as any entity attempting to access your robot who has this token will be authenticated, compromising the security of your system.

-Note *where* and *when* you share a robot part secret key, and be aware that generating a new secret key will render all older keys invalid.
+Note *where* and *when* you share a robot part secret key.
+After generating a new secret key, remember that it's best practice to update all references to the key in your code as soon as possible.
 {{% /alert %}}